-You can use the Netflix HTML5 player or the Silverlight plug-in to watch Netflix TV shows and movies on:
+You can use a web browser to watch Netflix TV shows and movies on:

 Mac computers running OS X El Capitan version 10.11.6 or later.